 Our mattresses have been GREENGUARD Gold, and CertiPUR-US certified for a while now.
 That means the materials we use have been scientifically proven to meet the third-party emissions standards for chemicals and pollutants, like volatile organic compounds (VOCs), formaldehyde, phthalates, and flame retardants.

-Now, we’re proud to say that all of the mattresses in the Bear lineup — the Hybrid, the Pro, the Original Bear — are 100% fiberglass-free thanks to our exclusive partnership with EcoFlex™, an environmentally friendly, inherently flame-proof rayon.
-EcoFlex™ is also chemical-free and OEKO-TEX® Standard 100 certified, which guarantees that it has been tested for harmful substances and therefore is harmless for human health.
+Now, we’re proud to say that all of the mattresses in the Bear lineup - the Elite Hybrid, Star Hybrid, Pro Hybrid, Bear Original, and Bear Cub —are 100% fiberglass free thanks to our exclusive partnership with WhisperShield™, an environmentally friendly, inherently flame-proof rayon.
+WhisperShield™ is also chemical-free which guarantees that it has been tested for harmful substances to ensure our customers can trust the materials they are sleeping on are safe.